JuliaText/WordTokenizers.jl/README.md

 `split(foo, Sentences)` is the same as `split_sentences(foo)`.

 ## Using TokenBuffer API for Custom Tokenizers
-We offer a `TokenBuffer` API and supporting utility parsers for high speed tokenization.
+We offer a `TokenBuffer` API and supporting utility lexers for high speed tokenization.

-#### Writing your own TokenBuffer parsers
+#### Writing your own TokenBuffer tokenizers

 `TokenBuffer` turns a string into a readable stream, used for building tokenizers.
-Utility parsers such as `spaces` and `number` read characters from the stream and into an array of tokens.
+Utility lexers such as `spaces` and `number` read characters from the stream and into an array of tokens.

-Parsers return `true` or `false` to indicate whether they matched in the input stream.
+Lexers return `true` or `false` to indicate whether they matched in the input stream.
 They can therefore be combined easily, e.g.

     spacesornumber(ts) = spaces(ts) || number(ts)